utr1903/monitoring-applications-with-opentelemetry/README.md

 ### Generating intentional issues

-There are multiple ways built into the applications with which you can affect the application performance.
+There are multiple issues built into the applications with which you can affect the application performance which can be found under the Helm `values.yaml` of the applications.
 You can enable them, re-deploy the necessary apps and try to troubleshoot using your preferred observability backend.

+#### Method delayed

+All applications have the individual flags `config.storeDelay`, `config.listDelay` and `config.deleteDelay`.
+If you enable this, the applications will execute the relevant methods longer than usual.

+#### Database not reachable

+Both `httpserver` and `grpcserver` have the flag `config.createDbNotReachableError`.
+If you enable this, the applications will get an error during their calls to the database.

+#### Postprocessing failed

+Both `httpclient` and `grpcclient` have the flag `config.createPostprocessingError`.
+If you enable this, the applications will generate an error during the postprocessing phase.

+#### Postprocessing delayed

+Both `httpclient` and `grpcclient` have the flag `config.createPostprocessingDelay`.
+If you enable this, the applications will execute the postprocessing step a lot longer than usual.

-Observability backends
+### Observability backends

+- [OSS](monitoring/oss/README.md) (Prometheus, Tempo, Loki, Grafana)